-The proportion of the labels from the NIH dataset and a random selection of \num{130000} generated images can be seen in Figure \ref{fig:prevalence}.
-The labels were determined by utilising a common classifier to label both the NIH and generated sets with confidence intervals derived by bootstrapping the predictions \num{10000} times.
+We estimate the pathological variability of the PGGAN generates in an effort to quantify the extent to which model capture the variability of the various disease entitites contained within the source CXRs.
+The labels were estimated by utilising a common classifier to label both the NIH and generated iamge sets with confidence intervals derived by bootstrapping the predictions \num{10000} times.
+The proportion of the class labels from the NIH dataset and a random selection of \num{130000} generated images can be seen in Figure \ref{fig:prevalence}.
 Overall it can be seen that the generates cover the range of labels with each represented in broadly similar proportions to the NIH set.
-Despite the similarity, the majority of labels are significantly less prevalent in the generates compared to reference with the exception of \emph{Atelectasis}, \emph{Cardiomegaly}, \emph{Infiltration} and \emph{No Finding}.
+Despite the similarity, there appears to be a degree of mode dropping with a majority of labels being significantly less prevalent in the generates compared to the reference set with the exception of \emph{Atelectasis}, \emph{Cardiomegaly}, \emph{Infiltration} and \emph{No Finding}.
 We hypothesize that this is likely to be due to a continuation of the phenomenon noted with the absence of certain smaller objects, the objects in this case being features of disease.
-This is supported by the label distribution, as more common conditions with larger disease features tend to be over represented, while diseases with progressively finer features tend to be increasingly sparse in the generated samples. \emph{No Finding} for example, is largely defined by the absence of smaller features and can be seen to be significantly in excess beyond the NIH set. \emph{Atelectasis} and \emph{Cardiomegaly} in comparison, define several characteristics that are present at a moderate resolution and see a smaller increase in prevalence.
-This is in stark contrast to \emph{Emphysema} and \emph{Pleural Thickening}, which are quite fine on x-ray and similarly show the greatest reduction in prevalence.
+This is supported by the label distribution, as more common conditions with larger disease features tend to be over represented, while diseases with progressively finer features are increasingly sparse in the generated samples. \emph{No Finding} for example, is largely defined by the absence of smaller features and can be seen to be significantly in excess beyond the NIH set. \emph{Atelectasis} and \emph{Cardiomegaly} in comparison, define several characteristics that are present at a moderate resolution and see a smaller increase in prevalence.
+This is in stark contrast to \emph{Emphysema} and \emph{Pleural Thickening}, which may be quite fine on x-ray and similarly show the greatest reduction in prevalence.